Unmixing the Wilson line defect CFT. Part II: analytic bootstrap: Bootstrapping 1d CFTs

 While this is easily understood at the level of free theory, when perturbations are turned on the conformal dimensions of the exchanged operators need not be integers.
 Invariance under braiding, however, still bears implications on certain OPE coefficients also at the interacting level, as we shall discuss below.

 In a perturbative theory with a small parameter $\g$ we consider a four-point function of identical local operators as in \eqref{1dCFT_fourpointsidentical} in the small $\g$ expansion

 where we neglect non-perturbative corrections and $\ell$ denotes the perturbative order.
 Imagine for simplicity that the dimensions of the external operators do not acquire perturbative corrections, although this case could be treated in a similar way as we discuss in Section \ref{sec:mixing}.
-Now consider the conformal blocks expansion of $G(\chi)$\footnote{Since we are interesting in braiding symmetry, which detects non-analyticities at $\chi=0$, we can limit to consider the OPE in the direct channel ($\chi\to 0$).
-For transformations that are sensitive to branch points at $\chi=1$, such as $\chi \to \chi^{-1}$, the same arguments can be repeated performing the OPE in the crossed channel ($\chi \to 1$).}
+Now consider the conformal blocks expansion of $G(\chi)$\footnote{Here we are going to focus on the direct channel OPE ($\chi \to 0$), focusing in particular on terms that arise in the perturbative expansion of the correlator which are not analytic at $\chi=0$.
+This is important to address the behavior of the four-point function under the transformation $\chi \to \tfrac{\chi}{\chi-1}$, which we refer to as braiding transformation.
+On the other hand, a similar analysis can be performed for all crossing transformations that do not map the interval $(0,1)$ to itself: for instance, to study the behavior of the correlator under the map $\chi \to \chi^{-1}$ one should repeat the same analysis considering the crossed channel OPE limit $\chi \to 1$.}

 where $a_h$ are squared OPE coefficients and the sum runs over the operators $\mathcal{O}_\h$ exchanged in the $\varphi\times \varphi$ OPE, with dimension $\h$.
 In a perturbative theory both the dimensions of the exchanged operators and the squared OPE coefficients can be expanded in powers of $\g$